bogdanrbucur/etl-pipeline/readme.md

 ### Secrets Management

-.env file is used to manage sensitive information such as access keys and passwords.
+The `.env` file is used to manage sensitive information such as access keys and passwords.
 Ensure that this file is kept secure and not committed to version control.
 This is only suitable for local development and testing.

 For production environments, consider using a dedicated secrets management tool or service to handle sensitive credentials.